PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

      3. At the prompt, enter `yes` to update the cloud resources.

 2. Go to **Compute Engine → VM instances**.
-A new VM-Series instance should be in its creation state.
+A new VM-Series instance should be created.

 >The load balancers will not send traffic to the VM-Series until the bootstrap process has finished.
 This process can take up to 10 minutes.
 Please see [Bootstrap the VM-Series Firewall](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall) for more information.